pharmaverse/pharmaversesdtm/README.md

 -   therapeutic area
 -   any other dataset-specific metadata

-This metadata drives the automated documentation process, and the file is read by:
+This metadata drives the automated documentation process, and the file is read by `data-raw/create_sdtms_data.R` to help generate:

-`data-raw/create_sdtms_data.R`

-This script regenerates:

 -   Documentation `.R` files in `R/`
 -   `.Rd` files in `man/`